All Episodes

 This is when.

-This is uh June 2nd of this year.
+This is June 2nd of this year.

 Iran's aspirations are legitimate.

-President Obama reiterated that Iran may have some right to nuclear energy, provided it takes steps to prove its aspirations are peaceful.
+President Obama reiterated that Iran may have some right to nuclear energy provided it takes steps to prove its aspirations are peaceful.

-Uh was in France.
+Or no, it was in France.

-Now France, well, both places, actually.
+Well, both places, actually.

 Both places.